DarkflameUniverse/DarkflameServer/README.md

 #### Configuration

-After the server has been built there should be four `ini` files in the build director: `authconfig.ini`, `chatconfig.ini`, `masterconfig.ini`, and `worldconfig.ini`.
+After the server has been built there should be four `ini` files in the build director: `sharedconfig.ini`, `authconfig.ini`, `chatconfig.ini`, `masterconfig.ini`, and `worldconfig.ini`.
 Go through them and fill in the database credentials and configure other settings if necessary.

 #### Migrations